MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/Document/English/MigrationGuide.md

 ## Cleanup

-Delete the `COM3D2\Sybaris\UnityInjector\COM3D2.YATranslator.Plugin.dll` file; this is where the plugin DLL is located.
+Delete `COM3D2\Sybaris\UnityInjector\COM3D2.YATranslator.Plugin.dll` file; this is where the plugin DLL is located.

-Delete the `COM3D2\Sybaris\UnityInjector\CM3D2.YATranslator.Plugin.dll` file; this is where the plugin DLL is located.
+Delete `COM3D2\Sybaris\UnityInjector\CM3D2.YATranslator.Plugin.dll` file; this is where the plugin DLL is located.

-Delete the `COM3D2\Sybaris\UnityInjector\COM3D2.YATranslator.Hook.dll` file; this is where the plugin DLL is located.
+Delete `COM3D2\Sybaris\UnityInjector\COM3D2.YATranslator.Hook.dll` file; this is where the plugin DLL is located.

-Delete the `COM3D2\Sybaris\UnityInjector\CM3D2.YATranslator.Hook.dll` file; this is where the plugin DLL is located.
+Delete `COM3D2\Sybaris\UnityInjector\CM3D2.YATranslator.Hook.dll` file; this is where the plugin DLL is located.

-Delete the `COM3D2\Sybaris\UnityInjector\COM3D2.YATranslator.Sybaris.Patcher.dll` file; this is where the plugin DLL is located.
+Delete `COM3D2\Sybaris\UnityInjector\COM3D2.YATranslator.Sybaris.Patcher.dll` file; this is where the plugin DLL is located.

-Delete the `COM3D2\Sybaris\UnityInjector\CM3D2.YATranslator.Sybaris.Patcher.dll` file; this is where the plugin DLL is located.
+Delete `COM3D2\Sybaris\UnityInjector\CM3D2.YATranslator.Sybaris.Patcher.dll` file; this is where the plugin DLL is located.

 Delete `COM3D2\Sybaris\UnityInjector\Config\Strings`; this is your translation folder (optional).